 If it’s Joe Biden’s “bi-partisanism” (read Machiavellianism) that makes him the most elect-able Democrat among a confusing multitude of candidates, then we need to understand what that really means — especially whether there is a risk he’ll do it again and, when it’s opportune, throw certain people under the bus for power.

 So, c’mon, Joe, come clean.
 Put on your big-boy pants and tell us why you worked with Strom Thurmond to pass laws that ended up putting so many young black men in jail?
-Men who will still be in jail if and when you’re elected president.
+Americans don’t want a saint as president; but in these fraught times they do want an honest, straight-shooter.
+Now’s the time to make things right.